Ketamine Treatment Guide for Mental Health

 The best place to start is right here in our searchable trial directory.
 Clicking through will bring you to a compilation of 800+ ketamine studies around the world that are either recruiting, not yet recruiting, or completed.

 Some clinical trial participants have volunteered to go public with their journey and talk about how ketamine-assisted psychotherapy helped them heal.
-The best way to learn about the potential of ketamine as medicine are the people who’ve used it to heal.
+The best way to learn about the potential of ketamine as medicine is the people who’ve used it to heal.

 Ketamine Treatment Testimonials from Patients